wilkox/ggfittext/README.md

 # `geom_fill_text`

-`geom_fill_text` will expand the text label to fix the bounding box.
+`geom_fill_text` will expand or shrink the text label to fix the bounding box.
 The text aspect ratio will be maintained, so usually the size of the text will only be maximised along one axis.
 As with `geom_shrink_text`, you specify the position of the boundary box and the placement of the text label within the box.
 `geom_fill_text` only supports three places: ‘top’, ‘middle’ (the default) and ‘bottom’.